 In the event that you cannot pay your tax bill on time, make sure you have an acceptable reason.
 Then contact HMRC either online or by phone and request a suitable plan.

+Over the recent years, the government has been taking steps towards digitising the entire self assessment system, called making tax digital.
 In simple terms, that means anyone who is registered for self assessment must use a digital bookkeeping system to send their information to HMRC on a quarterly basis.